Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Renormalization of the hadronic W decay at 1-loop

-Note that from Eq.~\eqref{eq:bareWmass} or Eq.~\eqref{eq:bareZmass} we could have defined a counterterm for the vacuum expectation value.
+Note that from this equation or Eq.~\eqref{eq:bareZmass} we could define a counterterm for the vacuum expectation value.
 However, this is not necessary as we always `absorb' the vev into the masses and include tadpole diagrams in the self-energy calculations.
 This amounts to using the so-called Fleisher--Jegerlehner tadpole scheme~\cite{fleischer1981,denner2016}, which ensures gauge-independent mass counterterms.

 Finally, the $W^{1,2}$ bosons are rotated into their ($Q$) charge eigenstates as usual, so that

 The $W^{\pm}$ bosons are then renormalized as